weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 function is uniformly continuous at a certain point is meaningless.
 Second, if f is continuous on X, then it is possible to find, for each & > 0 and for each pointp of X,a number 6 > 0 having the property specified in Definition 4.5.
-This 6 depends on ¢ and on p.
-Iff is, however, uniformly continuous on X, then it is possible, for each ¢ > 0, to find one number 6 > 0 which will do for all points p of X.
+This 6 depends on c and on p.
+Iff is, however, uniformly continuous on X, then it is possible, for each c > 0, to find one number 6 > 0 which will do for all points p of X.

 Evidently, every uniformly continuous function is continuous.
 That the